-Smoking cigarettes is a risk factor that you can control, so if you have a family history it would be wise to never again smoke.
+Smoking cigarettes is a risk factor that you can control, so if you have a family history it would be wise to never smoke.
 Anti-inflammatory medications don't cause the disease, but they can lead to greater inflammation of the bowel, which makes the symptoms of Crohn’s disease worse.

-There is a higher incidence of this disease in urban areas in industrial countries, which suggest diets high in fat only find foods may here respecter.
+There is a higher incidence of this disease in urban areas in industrial countries, which suggest diets high in fat may be at least a partial cause.
 Individuals who live in northern climates are also at a greater risk.

 The numerous complications can be quite serious and include:

 - Inflammation that is confined to the bowel wall can lead to scarring and narrowing, or it may spread through the bowel wall causing a fistula.

-- As Crohn’s disease affects the thickness of the intestinal wall the bowel may sicken and narrow at different points which block the flow of digestive contents, and surgery is the only option.
+- As Crohn’s disease affects the thickness of the intestinal wall the bowel may sicken and narrow at different points, which block the flow of digestive contents, so surgery is the only option.

-- Open sore ulcers may occur anywhere in the digestive tract including your mouth and anus or your intestines and another organ.
-In this case may bypass areas of the bile that are necessary for absorption or fistulas may occur.
+- Open sore ulcers may occur anywhere in the digestive tract, including your mouth and anus, your intestines or other organs.
+In this case bile reaches areas that are necessary for absorption or fistulas may occur.

-- It is possible that a fistula can extend completely through the intestinal wall and even occur between your intestine and your scan or between loops of bile into the bladder or vagina coming out to the scan causing continuous drainage.
+- It is possible that a fistula can extend completely through the intestinal wall and even occur between your intestines or between loops of bile into the bladder or vagina coming out to the scan causing continuous drainage.
 This is obviously a very serious complication and requires surgery.